 Figure 3: Transmission Rights Clearing Account

-The ransmission ights learing ccount has a threshold set by the IESO Board ($20 million).
+The Transmission Rights Clearing Account (TRCA) has a threshold set by the IESO Board ($20 million).
 We manage fluctuations in the account’s balance by adjusting the quantity of short-term transmission rights offered in the following quarter.
 To ensure that the congestion rents collected by the IESO are balanced against the IESO’s TR payment obligations for each path, a confidence level is established on a per path basis.
 This is achieved by introducing a financial upper limit for the number of TRs offered in any month for each path.
 The financial upper limit is adjusted from one month to the next based on the most current reported balance between the congestion rents and TR payouts on a per path basis and the applicable dead-band for each path.

-Example 1: Assume that the TR currently stands at $10M.
+Example 1: Assume that the TRCA currently stands at $10M.
 The latest financial data shows that the congestion rent collected for the MAN-ON TR path was $7,000 and the TR payout was $10,000.
 Since the TR payout is greater than congestion rent collected by $3,000, and assuming this amount is lower than the specified dead- band for MAN-ON TR path, therefore the FUL will decrease by 4% from the last auction.
 Note that the value of the TRCA does not matter in the case of a FUL decrease.

-Example 2: In this case, assume that the TR currently stands at $40M.
+Example 2: In this case, assume that the TRCA currently stands at $40M.
 The latest financial data shows that the congestion rent collected for the ON-MICH TR path was $100,000 and the TR payout was $80,000.
 Since the TR payout is less than congestion rent collected, and if the amount is higher than the dead-band, therefore the FUL will increase by 4% from the last auction (ex. from 1000 MW to 1040 MW).
 However, FUL can never exceed the ATC value of a given TR path.

 Example 3: Lastly, consider Example 2 but where the TRCA stands at $15M.
 In this case, even though the TR payout is less than congestion rent collected by $20,000, the Financial Upper Limit cannot be increased due to the TRCA being less than the threshold of $20M.